+Prior to the completion of this offering, Mr. Schlotterback served as a member of our compensation committee.
 From February 2009 to February 2010, Mr. Schlotterback served as an officer of our company.
-No other member of our compensation committee has ever been one of our officers or employees.
+None of the members of our compensation committee after the completion of this offering has ever been one of our officers or employees.
 None of our executive officers currently serves, or has served, as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that has one or more executive officers serving as a member of our board of directors or compensation committee.